TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Conclusion

 This work introduces \textbf{Trident-Bench}, a high-precision benchmark designed to evaluate the safety of LLMs under harmful requests in three high-stakes domains: law, medicine, and finance.
 By grounding our benchmark in domain-specific ethical principles and leveraging a rigorous annotation pipeline with expert oversight, we offer a scalable framework for probing model behavior in scenarios that require strong professional judgment and refusal capabilities.
 Our evaluation across general-purpose, domain-specialized, and safety-aligned models reveals that even the most capable or domain-tuned models often exhibit unsafe behavior when faced with adversarial or subtly unethical queries.
-In contrast, safety-aligned models—especially those trained with refusal-centered objectives—achieve significantly lower harmfulness scores, approaching the performance of closed-source commercial leaders.
-These findings underscore the critical role of safety fine-tuning in ensuring ethical alignment., even beyond domain-specific knowledge.
+In contrast, safety-aligned models achieve significantly lower harmfulness scores, approaching the performance of closed-source commercial leaders.
+These findings underscore the critical role of safety alignment in ensuring ethical refusal, even beyond domain-specific knowledge.
+It is important to emphasize that Trident-Bench is designed as a benchmark although we provide expected safe responses alongside harmful prompts.
+While Trident-Bench could inform future training pipelines, our primary contribution is a principled, expert-validated resource for safety evaluation.